mikekoscinski/cycling-game/README.md

 - Mute background music
 - Game-over pop-up window
 - Save scores to all-time leaderboard
+- Game should get faster over time to increase the difficulty.
+This will require re-writing the oncoming pokemon logic.
+Currently, a new pokemon is pushed to the "oncoming" array only when oncoming[i].x is _**exactly**_ equal to bikerX.
+This must be updated so that a new oncoming pokemon will be pushed to the array even if these two are not exactly equal (e.g. if a non-whole value for oncomingSpeed caused oncoming[i].x to equal 99.97, where bikerX == 100)

 Bugs:
 - Add **event listener** that pauses the timer if the player navigates to a different active browser tab.
 Currently, the game will pause when this occurs.
 However, the game timer will continue to update.
 This bug allows players to register artificially high scores